OLaingShef/NF-CORE_LPWGS_analysis/README.md

 If this is your first time using an nf-core pipeline on stanage. you will need to install miniconda and nf-core before you can perform any analysis. details here

 This assumes you already have your raw data on stanage.
 For information on transferring data to and from stanage, please see the university's [documentation](https://docs.hpc.shef.ac.uk/en/latest/hpc/transferring-files.html#gsc.tab=0) on this.
-It is reccomended that, for purposes of analysis you copy your raw data to your personal folder in /mnt/parscratch to avoid storage issues.
+I reccomend that, for purposes of analysis, you copy your raw data to your personal folder in /mnt/parscratch to avoid storage issues.

 [1) Install miniconda and nextflow](https://github.com/OLaingShef/NF-CORE_LPWGS_analysis/blob/main/Stanage_miniconda_and_NF-Core_Installation.md)